Mapping tumour molecular mechanisms associated with common exposures: a new approach to identifying targets to prevent and treat cancer

 Gregga I (2023) Predicted Proteome Association Studies of Breast, Prostate, Ovarian, and Endometrial Cancers Implicate Plasma Protein Regulation in Cancer Susceptibility. in Cancer epidemiology, biomarkers & prevention : a publication of the American Association for Cancer Research, cosponsored by the American Society of Preventive Oncology

 Description The four key objectives of this award were the identification of tumour (cancer) molecular features associated with common exposures or cancer risk factors, the investigation of these tumour molecular features in the context of cancer progression and medicines development, the identification of inherited genetic determinants of tumour mutations, and the investigation of these mutations in the context of cancer risk.
-Although the award is still active and only a little over half-way through its initial research period, we already have considerable evidence to demonstrate that these objectives have been met or will be met.
+We already have considerable evidence to demonstrate that these objectives have been met or are in the process of being met.
 Through research supported by this award we have already established that several modifiable (e.g., smoking, adiposity) and non-modifiable (e.g., white blood cell telomere length) exposures and cancer risk factors cause specific genetic mutations in blood that lead to common and frequently lethal forms of blood cancer such as acute myeloid leukaemia; we have identified 10 new inherited genetic determinants of key cancer gene mutations in blood, and we have provided detailed estimates of the exact risks of a range of cancer and non-cancer health outcomes associated with these mutations in the UK population.
+We have also shown that genetic predisposition to higher body mass index is associated with specific changes in gene expression and immune system and mutational signatures in endometrial tumours and that these changes are potentially targetable via drug treatment in endometrial cancer.
+Finally, our work has also revealed genomic links between the benign precursor condition endometriosis and subsequent ovarian cancer that may be tapped for cancer preventative drug development.

-Exploitation Route We have identified multiple new inherited genetic determinants of gene mutations in blood that drive the subsequent development of cancer, and these determinants are providing new insights into mechanisms that underlie the acquisition of these key gene mutations over the course of life.
-The mutations are a cause of cancer and targeting the mechanisms underlying them has the potential to inform the development of new cancer medicines by the pharmaceutical industry.
+Exploitation Route We have identified multiple new inherited genetic determinants of gene mutations in blood that drive the subsequent development of cancer.
+We have also identified functional genomic links between adiposity and endometrial tumour biology and between endometriosis and ovarian cancer development.
+These determinants and links are providing new insights into mechanisms that underlie the acquisition of key genetic aberrations that occur over the course of life and cause cancer.
+Targeting these mechanisms has the potential to inform the development of new cancer medicines by the pharmaceutical industry.

 First Year Of Impact 2022